srjefers/spark-workshop/exercises/spark-sql-exercise-Finding-maximum-value-agg.md

-# Exercise: Finding maximum value (agg)
+# Exercise: Calculating aggregations

-Develop a standalone Spark SQL application (using IntelliJ IDEA) that finds the biggest city (among the cities in a dataset).
+Develop a standalone Spark SQL application (using IntelliJ IDEA) that calculates aggregations defined on a command line (e.g. finds the biggest city among the cities in a dataset).

-Protip™: Use standard functions (not UDFs!)
+Protip™: Use [Dataset.agg](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.Dataset) operator and [standard functions](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.functions$) only (not UDFs!)

+The standalone application should take _at least_ two input parameters:

+* The path of a CSV data set to load
+* One or more aggregations (e.g. `max`, `avg`)

+Protip™: Mind the spaces in `population` column and then the type.

+Extra: Include the name of the city when one aggregation is used.

 Module: **Spark SQL**